Department of Orthopaedic Surgery

 Representative Publications

-15. Miller RM, Popchak A, Vyas D, Tashman S, Irrgang JJ, Musahl V, Debski RE.
+2. Miller RM, Popchak A, Vyas D, Tashman S, Irrgang JJ, Musahl V, Debski RE.
 Effects of exercise therapy for the treatment of symptomatic full-thickness supraspinatus tears on in vivo glenohumeral kinematics.
-J Shoulder Elbow Surg.
-Nov 24.
-2015
+Journal of Shoulder and Elbow Surgery.
+25(4); 641-9, 2016.

 Research Interests